Learning Fourier series with parametrized quantum circuits: Discussion and Outlook

 \section{Discussion and Outlook}

-In this paper, we have defined the new measure of learning capability which quantifies how well a PQC ansatz is able to learn Fourier functions of a specific degree on average.
-This quantity turns out to be necessary since existing measures for PQC performance, like the expressiveness in terms of the Haar measure \cite{Sukin2019}, in terms of Fourier series coefficients \cite{Schuld2021}, or in terms of dynamical Lie algebras (see App.~\ref{ap:lie_algebra}), miss differences between certain ansatz types or lack a quantification of the trainability.
+In this paper, we have defined the new measure of learning capability, which quantifies how well a PQC ansatz is able to learn Fourier functions of a specific degree on average.
+This quantity turns out to be necessary since existing measures for PQC performance, like the expressiveness in terms of the Haar measure~\cite{Sukin2019}, in terms of Fourier series coefficients~\cite{Schuld2021}, or in terms of dynamical Lie algebras (see Appendix.~\ref{ap:lie_algebra}), miss differences between certain ansatz types or lack a quantification of the trainability.
+The learning capability experiments reveal that PQCs exist, which provide all Fourier coefficients for the respective degree, but differ in their ability to fit different Fourier functions, i.e., they show differences in their learning capability.

+The results in Sec.~\ref{subsec:schuld} show that even though the inverse Fourier transform of a circuit sampling provides all the Fourier coefficients for the respective degree, the learning capability may still be small, which extends the numerical results provided in Ref.~\cite{Schuld2021}.
+One reason for different learning capabilities in these cases could be due to interdependencies between different Fourier coefficients that hinder access to arbitrary Fourier functions.

 We have used the learning capability of PQCs to compare several layered and dQNN type ans\"atze.
 Thereby, we hope to build a bridge between theoretical analysis and concrete machine learning tasks that takes into account the input encoding, expressiveness, entanglement, and trainability.
 This is especially important considering the gate count reduction that is needed in the NISQ era and the different native gate sets that are available on different quantum computing hardware.
 When proposing new PQC architectures, the learning capability can be used to determine their performance compared to existing architectures.